What Do Music Therapist Do?

 Individuals working as a Music Therapist have obtained the following education levels:

-Where Music Therapists Are Employed
+Where Music Therapists Work

 The table below shows the approximate number of Music Therapists employed by various industries.